 The inspiration for this Winter Fruit Salad started with my love of Winter Crunch Grapes.

 I love grapes in salads, especially when they’re sweet and crisp.

 What are Winter Crunch Grapes?

 - They’re a new variety of red, seedless grapes grown in Central California exclusively for Melissa’s Produce.

 - In season from late summer through December, they're slightly sweeter and crunchier than standard red grapes.

-- These Christmas grapes are as tasty on their own as they are in a festive winter fruit salad like this one.
+- These winter grapes are as tasty on their own as they are in a festive winter fruit salad like this one.

 The Cinnamon Persimmon is native to China and Japan and gets its name from the speckled flesh.
 Drizzling the salad with the super delicious, tangy and sweet Miso Ginger Dressing makes all of the ingredients beyond scrumptious!

 What's in Winter Fruit Salad beyond the fresh fruit?